Know your vape-related terminology:

 Dry Haul – Puffing on your tank full of juice without firing.

-Dripping – A more advanced style of vaping which requires you to drip juice on hand made coils.
+Dripping – A more advanced style of vaping which requires you to drip e-liquid on hand made coils.

 Sub-Ohm – Vaping with a coil that has a resistance of below 1.0 ohms, requiring more power from the battery but yielding a much bigger vape cloud, and better flavour.